 Faulkner University currently is unable to provide on-campus housing for part-time students (under nine hours), students over the age of 25, married students, students with families, students enrolled in an Adult program, or students enrolled in the Law School.
-Any exceptions to these policies must be submitted in writing to the Director of Residence Life.
+Any exceptions to these policies must be submitted in writing to the Assistant Dean for Residence Life & Housing.